-Use Workers KV directly from Rust · Cloudflare Workers docs
+Use Workers KV directly from Rust

 expiration instead of

-expirationTtl for put and other types than
+PUT and other types than

 text and

-arrayBuffer for get could be wrapped in a similar fashion.
-Conceptually, the wrapper methods all manually construct a JS object using
+GET could be wrapped in a similar fashion.
+Conceptually, the wrapper methods all manually construct a JavaScript object using

 Reflect::set and then convert the return value into a standard Rust type where necessary.